Master of Health Services Administration

 Men and Women for Others: Thinkers, Inspirers, and Leaders in Health Services Administration

 The graduate program in health services administration (GPHSA) was established in 1958 and has a strong tradition of success in the field of health services administration.
-Upon successful completion of the program coursework and the administrative residency or practicum, students are awarded a master of health services administration (MHSA) degree.
+Upon successful completion of the program coursework and the administrative residency, students are awarded a master of health services administration (MHSA) degree.
 The program is accredited by the Commission on the Accreditation of Healthcare Management Education (CAHME).

 Why our students chose Xavier's GPHSA